 The Patent 1000 focuses exclusively on patent practice and has firmly established itself as the definitive 'go-to' resource for those seeking world-class legal patent expertise.

 Silver - Firms: infringement

-Kather Augenstein is a boutique law firm consisting of five partners and eight lawyers specialised in intellectual property law, based in Düsseldorf, Germany.
-The team is larger than many other teams of international law firms in Germany, and they relish challenging cases.
+Kather Augenstein is a boutique law firm with a team of 14 specialised lawyers based in Dusseldorf, Germany.
+The firm was established in 2016 after a spin-off from Preu Bohlig as Kather Augenstein’s members wanted to focus on what they know best: IP litigation.
+They relish the challenging cases.
 Their passion is to disentangle complex situations, make sense of apparently contradictory facts and get to the root of a problem.
 They latch onto the matter and never give up.

 The team has been working together for many years and combines its experience and knowledge in IP litigation.
 In the past year, Kather Augenstein has welcomed two new associates to its team – both of them moving from international law firms.
 The Kather Augenstein team now comprises six partners – the most recently promoted of which is Sören Dahm – seven associates and one of counsel lawyer, and communicates with clients in German, English, French, Italian and Spanish.
 Our lawyers bring together the experience of a boutique law firm and that of large international law firms, pooling the best of both worlds in one team.
 For each mandate we form a tailor-made team that advises and represents our clients in the field of patent law at the highest level.
 All our partners have a great deal of expertise in all areas of intellectual property.

 Kather Augenstein’s work focuses on patents, trademarks, designs and unfair competition.
 Our lawyers enforce IP rights in all technical areas, including telecommunications, electrical engineering, automotive, pharmaceuticals, medical technology, biotechnology, nanotechnology, engineering and chemistry.